ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ### Push llm server image to artifact repository

-At this point we would upload the llama-cpp-server image into an artifact reppository.
-However, to speed things up, we have one already uploaded and ready to use.
+Now that we've built the `llama-cpp-server` image, at this point we would upload the llama-cpp-server image to our Google Cloud Artifact Registry.
+This makes the image available for deployment within our GKE cluster.
+By storing the image in the artifact repository, Kubernetes can pull it directly when creating pods for the shopping assistant service.

-Below is an example of how you would push your newly built docker image to GCP's Project Artifact Registry
+However, to speed things up, we have one already uploaded an image to use in later steps.
+For reference, the following commands are an example of how you would push your newly built docker image to GCP's Project Artifact Registry

-TODO Avin: Verify commands to push to student's registry in qwiklabs
+TODO Avin: Change to local artifact registry in qwiklabs (location and repo name)

 <ql-code-block templated bash>
 ARTIFACT_REGISTRY="us-docker.pkg.dev/scaling-llm-with-arm-and-gke"